coding2share/hello-world/README.md

 # hello-world
 example repository
-This is olive branch, the first branch of the hello-world repository.
-Branching permits versioning of a file by saving changes while preserving the original version.
+This is MICHELLE branch, the second branch of the hello-world repository.
+Branching permits versioning of a file by saving changes while preserving the original AND OTHER PREVIOUS versionS.